turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 ## Frontend

 This section will go over how to implement the frontend for our tic-tac-toe so that it is visible to the user.
 We will be adding our components to ```frontend/src/App.jsx```.
-This file already contains some logic for you to access the [RoomState](/docs/API/backend#roomstate) object and for any state changes to make to be propagated to your backend.
+This file already contains some logic for you to access the [`RoomState`](/docs/API/types#roomstate) object and for any state changes to make to be propagated to your [room functions](/docs/API/room-functions).

-### 1. Extract the Board Game State
+### 1. Extract the RoomState

-We will first extract the information we need from the board game state:
+We will first extract the information we need from the [`RoomState`](/docs/API/types#roomstate):

 <Tabs>
 <TabItem value="snippet" label="Snippet">